What To Do If Halifax Has Refused Your Mortgage

 How long does it take to re-apply for a mortgage?

-This all depends on the reasons why you’ve been declined – this is why it’s most important to establish these facts first before re-applying with a new lender.
-If, for example, you have adverse credit on your record this may take anywhere up to a matter of weeks or, in the most extreme cases, possibly years to resolve.
+This all depends on the reasons why you’ve been declined—this is why it’s most important to establish these facts first before re-applying with a new lender.
+If, for example, you have adverse credit on your record, this may take up to a matter of weeks or, in the most extreme cases, possibly years to resolve.

-Once you know why you’re application was declined you can then take steps to resolve these issues thoroughly.
+Once you know why your application was declined, you can take steps to resolve these issues thoroughly.
 When this has been done, with the help of a mortgage broker, your new application should hopefully take as long as is standard (see above) to process and get the approval you need.

 How Online Mortgage Advisor can help